 Consequences of a data breach

 Data breaches are serious matters and dependent on the type of breach and types of data lost can have terrible consequences.
-While accidentally deleting large amounts of data is a serious breach and could have huge effects internally for an organization, it is less likely to affect a person whom the data relates to.
+While accidentally deleting large amounts of data is a serious breach and could have huge effects internally for an organisation, it is less likely to affect a person whom the data relates to.
 If, however, hackers gain access to personal records such as address details and a person’s credit card number its clear to see this could be used for fraudulent activity.

 Data breaches are newsworthy items, people have greater understandings of data security and what a breach could mean to them.
-Organizations who regularly suffer breaches often have to deal with the effects this can have on their reputation.
+Organisations who regularly suffer breaches often have to deal with the effects this can have on their reputation.
 Would you choose to be a customer of an organisation who put your personal data at risk?

 A data breach can be costly for many reasons.
 There will be a cost associated with discovering and investigating the breach, not to mention fixing issues to ensure a breach is not repeated.
 However, the real costs will come in the forms of fines for non-compliance with data protection laws.
 Fines are not the only penalties that can be given for non-compliance, but they are some of the most common.
 Under some data protection laws, individuals can be criminally prosecuted for non-compliance.